 Melaka is a small state of Malaysia that covers not more than 1,664 km² area.
-This small state with population of around 800,000 in 2010 offers great hospitality to the visitors.
+This small state with a population of around 800,000 in 2010 offers great hospitality to the visitors.
 You will find plenty of tourist attractions, best restaurants and shopping places here, but let us now introduce you to the aspect of Melaka that made it one of the world heritage sites of UNESCO.
-There are plenty of places to visit in Melaka that attract tourists, especially those interested in heritage & history.
+There are plenty of places to visit in Melaka that attract tourists, especially those interested in heritage and history.

 1. St Paul’s Hill